Scicom-AI-Enterprise-Organization/Speaker-Diarization/README.md

 | **Movies-style** | **Short, dense-overlap** | **Simulated** from our pool (§4.2) | Auto gold (free) | Clean — our own audio |
 | **Podcast-style** | Long, **conversational**, Manglish | Small **CC-licensed / owned** MY podcast slice | Small professional pass | No YouTube scraping; licensed or owned only |

-Rationale: Parliament + IMDA alone miss dense overlap and conversational Manglish — the two regimes closest to real SciCom deployment. **Movies-style is free** (the simulator already emits short overlap-rich clips with gold labels); only **Podcast-style** needs a small, targeted, legally-sourced + lightly-annotated slice.
+Rationale: Parliament + IMDA alone miss dense overlap and conversational Manglish. **Movies-style is free** (the simulator already emits short overlap-rich clips with gold labels); only **Podcast-style** needs a small, targeted, legally-sourced + lightly-annotated slice.
 This closes the coverage gap without a collection program.

 ### Results scaffold (fill as we run)